 Welcome to my website.
 I started turning wood in Dec.
 1990.
 Since I had to support myself and a couple of kids, the first 5 years I did mostly architectural turning; porch and stair spindles, etc. for contractors and turning chair spindles, table legs, etc. for antique dealers.
 Before learning how to turn wood, I was a seamstress and along with sewing custom clothing and wedding gowns I did artistic fabric wall hangings with fabrics.
 When the small fabric shop where I gave lessons closed, I opened a small fabric shop in the front room of my house.
-After 4 years I sold the house and shop then a friend, Annette, and I opened an antique shop in her barn.
-We built a small shelter for her miniature goat and pot-belly pig, insulated the small barn and opened the shop.
+After 4 years I sold the house and shop and then a friend, Annette, and I opened an antique shop in her barn.
+We built a small shelter for her miniature goat and pot-belly pig, moved them out and insulated the small barn and we opened Annette’s Antiques shop.
 That was when I learned spindle turning and caning chair seats.

 I can relate to my customers that sell their artwork.
 I understand creating, producing, marketing and sitting for 2 to 4 days in a booth at a craft fair trying to make a living; which only half worked so, in addition, I waitressed 4 days a week.

 When I started doing artistic turning, in Feb.
 2005, Tina LeCoff at “The Center for Art in Wood” commissioned me to make two dozen bottle stoppers for a gift shop they were starting in the museum.
 At that time the only style stoppers available for woodturners were the long chrome-plated style shown below.
 I made two and definitely did not care for the style nor the quality.
 I put one of those chrome stoppers on my son’s metal lathe, cut it down to a shape I liked.
 The first picture below shows the shaping cuts of the chrome stopper where I removed most of the height and before I shortened and softly rounded the nose.